 As you can see, the FAFSA process is highly dependent on the IRS system.
 If the parents of the filing student are divorced or separated, then the parent who is submitting the FAFSA should be the person who claims the child on their taxes.
 Many divorced and separated families overlook or do not properly plan for the Data Retrieval Tool process.

 Another note, parents who are divorced or separated need to have separate mailing addresses for this to work.
 Living in the same location will be considered a household and both incomes will be included.
-If the submitting parent has remarried, then it is household that will be used, and biology is not utilized.
+If the submitting parent has remarried, then the new household that will be used, and biology is overridden.

 The FAFSA process needs to be completed each year if you want to qualify for federal financial aid or Direct Student Loans.
 With each submission, a Student Aid Report or SAR will be generated, confirming the changes.
 As stated above, I feel every family should complete the FAFSA.